niemandssh/stash-reforged/README.md

 - [x] Check file in task before make action (for example, if you will start scan folder and at this moment delete one of video any video in this folder; it has crush before)

 ### TODO
-- [ ] Gallery for Performer page - sometimes I want to add 2-3 the best photos for performer
 - [ ] For global recount suggested scenes task add info about status of handled videos
 - [ ] Fix scene sprites after convert video